 You can go skiing during the winter season or plan a picnic during the summer months.
-There are many trails to walk and bike, camping spots and picnic areas, a museum, and lots of hiking trails.
-There are also many places to enjoy the scenery as this area is known as one of the most majestic parts of Ontario.
+There are many trails to walk and bike, camping spots and picnic areas, a museum, and hiking trails.
+There are also many places to enjoy the scenery, as this area is one of Ontario’s most majestic parts.

 Hilton Falls Conservation Area

 Hilton Falls Conservation Area is a beautiful place to hike or bike, but there isn’t much to do besides hiking or biking.
 You can swim in the river or take boat rides on the lake.
 There’s a viewing station where you can see the falls.
 You can take pictures of the falls and share those online.

 The park has two trails that lead to the waterfall.
 One path leads to the top of the falls, less than halfway down the cliff.
 It takes about 30 minutes to walk to the top of the waterfall.
 The second trail goes all the way to the bottom of the falls.
 This trail is longer, so it will probably take you closer to an hour to complete this trail.

 Starkey Hill Conservation Area

 Starkey Hill is located northeast of Guelph and is technically part of the neighbouring Wellington County.
 It is about 37 hectares in size.
 It is hilly, but there are some flats.
 The trail starts at Sideroad 30 and goes to the top of the mountain, which is 4 kilometres long.
 The course is mostly wooded, but there is an open space.
 Hikers mainly visit the trail.
 There are many exciting things to see along this trail, such as a waterfall and a wetland.